Saturday, January 17, 2026

 William is last seen living in Willow Springs in 1863, when he registered for the Civil War draft.
 By 6 Nov 1866 he was back in Clarke Co, VA, where, listed as widowed, he married Catherine K. Turley.
 It is not unlikely that his first wife, Lucy, had died while they were in Kansas.
 William would marry one more time.
 Following the death of “Kate” on 21 Jan 1878, he married Julia Avery Lucius on 10 Feb 1880 in Loudoun County, VA.
 When William died in Clarke County on 20 Aug 1884, he was buried in Green Hill Cemetery in Berryville with his second wife, Catherine.
 The grave marker, which gives an erroneous death year for Catherine, includes an inscription for Albert Sowers, William’s brother.

 Following their marriage, Henry and Elizabeth Tapscott lived in Clarke County until 10 Mar 1899, when Henry died of pneumonia, leaving Elizabeth with five children to care for.
 Neither her father, who had died in Clarke County on 20 Aug 1884, nor her stepmother Julia, who had died in Shepherdstown, WV, 30 Nov 1897, were around to help.
-She needed a place where the kids could find jobs, and the little communities of Berryville and Millwood near which she lived in Clarke County were not it.
+She needed a place where the kids could find jobs, and the area near the little communities of Berryville and Millwood, where she lived in Clarke County, was not it.
 Elizabeth headed to Baltimore, MD, which had a dense chain of water‑ and steam‑powered textile mills.
 There, in 1900, she was living with all five children.
 (A sixth child, Herbert Tapscott, born around Jan 1887, had died near Millwood of typhoid fever on 26 Mar 1889.)
 Her oldest son, Henry K., found a job as a cotton weaver.
 Benjamin H. was a sweeper.
-And at age ten daughter Lillian was a doffer, who removed full bobbins from spinning frames and replaced them with empty ones in a mills.
-Elizabeth’s oldest child, Mary, had gotten married, but her husband, who lived in the household with his in-law, worked as a cotton weaver.
-At age 5, Elizabeth’s youngest, Thomas M., was as yet too young to work.
-The stories of several of these children are fascinating, as we will see.
+And, at age ten, daughter Lillian was a doffer, a person (often a child in the 1800s) who removed full bobbins from spinning frames and replaced them with empty ones in a fabric mill.
+Elizabeth’s oldest child, Mary, had gotten married, and her husband, who lived in the household with his in-laws, worked as a cotton weaver.
+At age 5, Elizabeth’s youngest, Thomas M., was as yet too young to work, but would eventually work as a doffer.
+Child labor may have helped the family survive, but the resulting impact on the children's education coupled with their impecunious environment may have led to their unusual life stories.

 By 1910, Elizabeth and her three sons were living in the small mill town of Laurel, MD, about twenty miles southwest of Baltimore.
 Laurel would become the family hometown.
 She was also living there in 1920, but then she vanishes, apparently having died.

 About that time an obituary for Elizabeth Tapscott appeared in the 11 Aug 1921 edition of the Baltimore Sun newspaper.
 Elizabeth!
 Wife of the late Henry Tapscott!
 Died in Baltimore!
-It has to be Elizabeth Sowers.
-But it isn’t.
-It is Elizabeth Jane Masdon, wife of Henry Tapscott Jr., grandnephew of Ezekiel Tapscott.
+She had to be Elizabeth Sowers.
+But she wasn’t.
+She was Elizabeth Jane Masdon, wife of Henry Tapscott Jr., grandnephew of Ezekiel Tapscott.
 There are a lot of trees out there stating that Elizabeth Sowers died in Baltimore on 9 Aug 1921.
 She didn’t as far as we know.
 We don’t know when or where she passed away, though the location was likely Laurel, MD.

-Several of the six children of Henry and Elizabeth led extremely interesting lives.
-But we do have one problem in looking at those lives.
-Only one of the five, Lillian, is known to have had children. and her children had relatively small families.
-The limited number of descendants means few family members keeping track of their family history, leading to many uncertainties as we will see.
+Several of the six children of Henry and Elizabeth led extremely interesting lives, but we face a major problem in researching those lives.
+Only one of the six, Lillian, is known to have had children. and her children had few descendants.
+The limited number of descendants means few family members were keeping track of their family history.
+Moreover, Elizabeth and her immediate descendants were destitute following Henry’s death.
+There was little money for obituaries and gravestones.
+All this leads to many uncertainties as we will see.

 Do you know of any reputable source showing that Henry's middle name was "Carter" or that William's middle names were "Brodus Crawford"?
 Do you know a death date and/or death location for Elizabeth Sowers Tapscott or for Lucy Bonham Sowers with proof?
 Do you see obvious errors or stupidities?
 Contact me.